Acetheproblemsolver3/Credit-Card-Segmentation-using-Kmeans/README.md

 Potential improvements to this project include:

-- Using **Silhouette Score** to evaluate clustering quality
+- Evaluating cluster quality using **Silhouette Score**
-- Testing other clustering algorithms (DBSCAN, Hierarchical Clustering)
+- Applying **PCA for improved cluster visualization**
-- Applying **PCA for better cluster visualization**
+- Comparing clustering algorithms such as **DBSCAN or Hierarchical Clustering**
-- Building customer personas for each cluster
+- Creating detailed customer personas for each cluster

 ---